jasmine-tlkdr/binaryQuest.gihub.io/README.md

 Preferred browser: Firefox

-Unity WebGL is not supported in mobile devices.
+Unity WebGL is not supported on mobile devices.